eduardlio/learn-js-through-web/readme.md

-Also, I got a couple of reports of root beer being poured on us.
+Also, I got a couple of reports of root BEEr being poured on us.

 Murphy's in a home because of it,